odko2008/Analyses/README.md

 ### 3.2.
 Constructing SVDquartets phylogenetic tree using the program PAUP.
 > Please open [SVDquartets_PAUP_commands](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/SVDquartets_PAUP_commands) for the details.

 ### 3.3.
-Constructing RAxML phylogenetic tree.
+Constructing ML phylogenetic tree using RAxML.
 Please select input file name, its directory, outgroup name, and the best substition models and change the protocols in the script [raxml_bears.sh](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/raxml_bears.sh).
-The further information on [step-by-step-tutorial](https://cme.h-its.org/exelixis/web/software/raxml/hands_on.html) and the latest RAxML version can be found from [github](https://github.com/stamatak/standard-RAxML).
+The further information on [step-by-step-tutorial](https://cme.h-its.org/exelixis/web/software/raxml/hands_on.html).
+Please make sure you have the [RAxML](https://github.com/stamatak/standard-RAxML) installed and available in your system's PATH for this script to work properly.
+You can adjust the paths and file names according to your specific requirements.

 ```
 ./raxml_bears.sh
 ```
+### 3.3.
+Constructing ML phylogenetic tree using FastTree.
+In this script, [FastTree_gtr.sh](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/FastTree_gtr.sh), you need to specify the input file (input.fasta) containing the sequence data in FASTA format.
+The resulting tree will be saved in the specified output file (output.newick).

+Please make sure you have FastTree installed and available in your system's PATH for this script to work properly.
+You can adjust the paths and file names according to your specific requirements.

+You can execute it by running bash [FastTree_gtr.sh](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/FastTree_gtr.sh) in your terminal.

+Please note that you need to have the FastTree software installed on your system to use this script.
+You can download FastTree from the following website: http://www.microbesonline.org/fasttree/

+Remember to modify the input file (input.fasta) with your actual sequence data in FASTA format.

 ## **4. Historical demography**
 --------------------------------